ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 ## Project Goals

-This programming project invites you to combine what you learned about the basics of Python programming to implement a useful program that compares three numbers that are provided as input to a program.
-Specifically, the program should return the largest odd number among the provided inputs, provided that at least one of the number is odd.
-When none of the input values are odd, the program should return the smallest of the three provided values.
-Along with adding documentation to the provided source code, you will create your own Python functions that use both iteration constructs and conditional logic to implement a correct program that passes the test suite and all checks.
-As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/), you will program with tools such as VS Code and a terminal window and the Python programming language and the Poetry package manager.
+This assignment invites you to implement a program that features multiple algorithms for computing the square root of a number.
+You will implement two algorithms that use iteration constructs to approximate the square root of a number.
+For a given step size and a tolerance level saying how close the approximation must be, the exhaustive algorithm check if each possible answer is within a specified tolerance for the square root's approximation.
+In contrast, the efficient algorithm will use bisection search to rapidly prune the search to the best possible approximation of the number's square root.
+In addition to adding source code and documentation to the provided Python files, you will conduct an experiment to determine which algorithm is the fastest and estimate by how much it is faster.
+As you enhance your [technical skills](/proactive-skills/introduction-proactive-skills/) and explore the experimental evaluation of algorithms, you will continue to program with tools such as VS Code and a terminal window and the Python programming language and the Poetry package manager.

 ## Project Access